- Original design

 The astonished congregation hissed vigorously.
 Understandably – for under Henry Allon the Chapel had become famous for its music.

 When he started his ministry in 1843, Dr Allon found the services, as he bluntly put it, "musically at zero".
-Forty years later a contemporary noted that "the aqudible participation of a thousand worshippers induces a sense of communion which appeals most powerfuklly to the religious emotions.'.
-The singing was in parts, which the congrgation practised at weekly classes throughout the winter.
+Forty years later a contemporary noted that "the audible participation of a thousand worshippers induces a sense of communion which appeals most powerfully to the religious emotions.'.
+The singing was in parts, which the congregation practised at weekly classes throughout the winter.
 The choir led the singing, but Allon disapproved of the "delegated worship of the choir" and required high standards from the congregation, whose repertoire included the "Hallelujah" Chorus.
-The results have been breathtaking.
+The results must have been breathtaking.

 The Union Chapel boasted some distinguished organists, such as H.J.
 Gauntlett (who wrote the music for "Once in Royal David's City") and Ebenezer Prout.
 The present organ was designed especially for the Chapel by Henry "Father" Willis, guided by W.H.
 Monk, composer of "Abide With Me" and first editor of Hymns Ancient and Modern.
 Willis was one of the outstanding organ builders of the last century, and was responsible for those in the Albert Hall and Alexandra Palace.
 Situated behind the pulpit, the organ has the beautiful voicing characteristic of Willis.
 Apart from one stop (the original choir gemshorn has been replaced by a piccolo), it remains as Willis designed it, which is a rarity.
 Part of the quality of its sound derives from the fact that the pipes extend below floor level into a well, which enriches its resonance.
 Part also comes from the acoustics of the Chapel, which Cubitt disarmingly described as "unexpectedly, and it may perhaps be said, unusually, good".